STEM Program

 Program Start Time: TBD (meetings will take place for around one hour per week)

-From the foundations to the applications: how can the quirky yet fundamental physics of quantum mechanics be turned into disruptive technologies?
-Quantum computing and related technologies promise to revolutionize fields such as pharmacology, cryptography and machine learning.
-Therefore, a worldwide research effort is focused on this technology as the scientific and commercial recompense would be enormous.
+From the foundations to the applications, how can quantum mechanics' quirky yet fundamental physics be turned into disruptive technologies?
+Quantum computing and related technologies promise to revolutionize fields such as pharmacology, cryptography,, and machine learning.
+Therefore, a worldwide research effort is focused on this technology, as the scientific and commercial rewards would be enormous.

 This program introduces students to the mathematical principles of quantum mechanics and its implementation in physics.
-With these primitives in place, we will move to a discussion of the application of quantum mechanics in state-of-the-art technologies.
-Quantum technologies are currently used for artificial intelligence, revolutionary drug discovery, financial portfolio optimisation and even the creation of art!
+With these primitives in place, we will discuss how quantum mechanics is applied in state-of-the-art technologies.
+Quantum technologies are currently used for artificial intelligence, revolutionary drug discovery, financial portfolio optimization, and even art creation!
 We will explore these applications and everything in between.

-Weekly meetings will consist of discussion around the students’ mathematical exercises and their programming exercises.
-Later in the program, these exercises would have prepared the students to develop a programming project and technical report – the content of which will be closely linked to modern research in quantum technologies.
+Weekly meetings will consist of discussions of the students’ mathematical and programming exercises.
+Later in the program, these exercises will prepare the students to develop a programming project and technical report, the content of which will be closely linked to modern research in quantum technologies.

 Final Deliverables

 Students will complete a final programming project with an accompanying technical report.
-Depending on the nature of the project, the program should be in a high-level language such as python or MatLab or in a high-performance language such as C++.
-The technical report should cover the theory behind the project, details on its efficient implementation, and results from their simulations and/or experiments.
-It will also discuss how these results fit into the wider field of quantum technologies.
+Depending on the nature of the project, the program should be in a high-level language such as Python or MatLab or in a high-performance language such as C++.
+The technical report should cover the project's theory, its efficient implementation, and results from their simulations and/or experiments.
+It will also discuss how these results fit into the broader field of quantum technologies.

 Possible Topics For Final Project